Netflix Moves Gaming Focus to Cloud and TV

 Will Netflix expand cloud games globally?

-Yes, Netflix plans to roll out cloud games to more countries and devices in 2026, improving accessibility and reach.
+Yes.
+Netflix plans to roll out cloud games to more countries and devices in 2026, expanding accessibility and reach.

 How does cloud gaming improve the Netflix experience?